 Email the authors or create an email template to send to all relevant legislators.

-Assembly Member Flora's legislation establishes a framework for professional fiduciaries to organize as professional corporations while expanding oversight of fiduciary services in California.
-The bill authorizes licensed fiduciaries to form professional corporations registered with the Secretary of State to provide fiduciary services, subject to compliance with the Moscone-Knox Professional Corporation Act and bureau regulations.
+Assembly Member Flora's legislation creates a new corporate structure for professional fiduciaries in California while expanding oversight requirements and appointment restrictions.
+The bill authorizes licensed fiduciaries to form professional corporations to provide fiduciary services, subject to registration with the Secretary of State and compliance with the Moscone-Knox Professional Corporation Act.

 Ayes | Noes | NVR | Total | Result |